Bird ringing: Terminology and techniques

 Bird ringing is the term used in the UK and in some other parts of Europe and the world.
-Bird banding is the term used in the US.
+Bird banding is the term used in the United States.
 Organised ringing efforts are called ringing or banding schemes, and the organisations that run them are ringing or banding authorities.
-(Birds are ringed rather than rung) Those who ring or band birds are known as ringers or banders, and they are typically active at ringing or banding stations.
+Birds are ringed rather than rung.
+Those who ring or band birds are known as ringers or banders, and they are typically active at ringing or banding stations.

 Birds may be captured by being taken as young birds at the nest, or as adults, captured in fine mist nets, baited traps, Heligoland traps, drag nets, cannon nets, or by other methods.
 Raptors may be caught by many methods, including bal-chatri traps.

 When a bird is caught, a ring of suitable size (usually made of aluminium or other lightweight material) is attached to the bird's leg, has a unique number, and a contact address.
 The bird is often weighed and measured, examined for data relevant to the ringer's project, and then released.
 The rings are very light, and are designed to have no adverse effect on the birds – indeed, the whole basis of using ringing to gain data about the birds is that ringed birds should behave in all respects in the same way as the unringed population.
 The birds so tagged can then be identified when they are re-trapped, or found dead, later.

-When a ringed bird is found, and the ring number read and reported back to the ringer or ringing authority, this is termed a ringing recovery or control.
+When a ringed bird is found, and the ring number read and reported back to the ringer or ringing authority, this is termed a ringing recovery or a control.
 The finder can contact the address on the ring, give the unique number, and be told the known history of the bird's movements.
-Some national ringing/banding authorities also accept reports by phone or on official web sites.
+Many national ringing/banding authorities now also accept reports by phone or on official web sites.

 The organising body, by collating many such reports, can then determine patterns of bird movements for large populations.
 Non-ringing/banding scientists can also obtain data for use in bird-related research.

 At times in North America, the bands have just a unique number (without an address) that is recorded along with other identifying information on the bird.
 If the bird is recaptured the number on the band is recorded (along with other identifying characteristics) as a retrap.
 All band numbers and information on the individual birds are then entered into a database and the information often shared throughout North American banding operations.
 This way information on retrapped birds is more readily available and easy to access.